daveredfern/daveredfern/content/contact.md

 hide_references: true
 ---

 Whether it's a question, a request for me to speak or just a friendly hello, get in touch.
 I generally respond the quickest on Twitter.
-Alternatively, you can email me or fill in the form at the bottom of the page.

 * [Twitter](https://www.twitter.com/daveredfern)
 * [dave@daveredfern.com](mailto:dave@daveredfern.com)